Meningococcal disease

 - epiglottitis

-These atypical presentations are more common among certain serogroups, especially serogroup W.
+These less common presentations are more common among certain serogroups, especially serogroup W.

 Complications of meningococcal disease